Pre-class Preparation - Textbook

 Week 2 Workshop

-Defining generative AI solution architecture
+Defining AI and generative AI solution architecture

-During the Week 2 workshop, we'll focus on defining the architecture for your Generative AI solution.
+During the Week 2 workshop, we'll focus on defining the architecture for your AI and Generative AI solution.
 This begins with a comprehensive review of the user feedback gathered from your Week 1 homework.
 By revisiting your proposed solution in light of this feedback, you can iteratively refine your idea, ensuring it continues to align with the needs of your users.

 Once your solution is updated, we'll transition into breaking down the solution architecture.
-Here, you'll learn to identify the key components and processes required for your Generative AI solution, as well as how they interact.
+Here, you'll learn to identify the key components and processes required for your AI and Generative AI solution, as well as how they interact.
 This will involve discerning the data inputs and outputs, the AI model type suitable for your solution, training and testing procedures, and more.

 Week 2 Homework

-Evaluating solution and cloud offerings
+Evaluating AI and generative AI solutions and cloud offerings

-Part of this exercise will also involve negotiation with potential vendors, wherein you'll articulate your Generative AI requirements, negotiate terms, and assess the vendor's capability to meet your needs.
+Part of this exercise will also involve negotiation with potential vendors, wherein you'll articulate your AI and Generative AI requirements, negotiate terms, and assess the vendor's capability to meet your needs.
 This practical experience will enhance your understanding of vendor management and the importance of clear, effective communication.

-Finally, you'll identify Key Performance Indicators (KPIs) for your Generative AI solution.
+Finally, you'll identify Key Performance Indicators (KPIs) for your AI and Generative AI solution.
 These metrics will help you measure and monitor the success of your solution, ensuring it is effectively addressing the problem statement and delivering the desired value.
 This exercise will foster a results-oriented approach to AI project management.

 Week 3 Workshop